Skip to content

 - /path/to/your/kuvasz.yml:/config/kuvasz.yml

 If you modify your configuration (via YAML or ENV, it doesn't matter), you need to restart the Kuvasz container for the changes to take effect.
+In certain cases if you changed an environment variable, you might need to rebuild the container as well.

 Authentication